-- You can reorder the Pixel Mapper layers by selecting the layer to move and clicking on the up/down arrow buttons. - You can copy or move layers, elements and animations by pressing Copy or Move, then select an element, then select a destination to copy or move it to.
+- You can reorder the Pixel Mapper layers by selecting the layer to move and clicking on the up/down arrow buttons. - You can copy or move layers, elements and animations by pressing Copy or Move, then select an element, then select a destination to copy or move it to. - The Block Effect switch allows you to create a pixel map effect which will block out any pixel maps running on the selected fixtures (according to the priority setting).
+This lets you create a cue which will temporarily stop a pixel map effect (similar to Block Shapes).

-6.1.5 Pixel mapper Layer Masters
+6.3.2 Pixel mapper Layer Masters